 Getting your child to help prepare and pack their lunch sounds like a small step, but it can make a big difference.
 Basic food preparation is a part of the Montessori curriculum, so having them cut fruit or slice off their sandwich crust with a butter knife is a great way to make them familiar with some of the tasks they’ll be doing.

 Children who have already done some food prep at school will still enjoy helping out, and they’ll feel proud to be eating a lunch that they helped put together.
+You can even include a love note or picture that will bring a smile to your little one’s face.

 Send Them Off with Confidence

 Most parents will tell you that they were a bit of a mess on the inside when they dropped their kids off on the first day of school.
 It’s normal – this is a big day for us, too!
 But our children are naturally empathetic and they pick up on all sorts of emotional cues.
 When you show hesitation, even if it’s a hug that’s way too long and a bit too tight, it might wear down their optimism about the school day.
 Keeping the goodbyes brief and pleasant will help them feel more confident about the world they are about to enter (or re-enter).
+As tempting as it might be, don’t linger.
+The longer you stay, the harder it is.
+Let your child know that you’ll be there at pick up time with a simple and cheerful “See you later!”

 A Good Start to a Great School Year